Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "How to choose a small face yoga step for eye-area comfort sessions" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Small step: eye area comfort sessions" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step